 TLO: Develop an instructional strategy for a selected learning asset, based on a defined assessment strategy and learning objectives.

-Purpose: In this section you will use all of the design elements you have developed so far to inform your instructional strategy.
+Purpose: In this section, you will use all of the design elements you have developed so far to inform your instructional strategy.

-Method: As with the previous lesson’s written assignment, you will be asked to complete a series of tasks which will support you as you navigate the design process.
-At the end of each task, you will be asked to explain the decisions you made in completing each task.
+Method: As with the previous lesson’s written assignment, you will be asked to complete a series of tasks that will support you as you navigate the design process.
+At the end of each task, you will be asked to explain the decisions you made.

 Task #1: The purpose of this task is to expand your content.
-Up to this point you have developed your terminal learning objectives (TLOs) and aligned your assessment strategies to those TLOs.
-In doing that, you have identified the direction and path of the instruction.
-It is now time to expand your objectives to include enabling objectives that support the TLOs.
+Up to this point, you have developed your terminal learning objectives (TLOs) and aligned your assessment strategies to those TLOs.
+In doing so, you have identified the direction and path of the instruction.
+It is now time to expand your objectives to include enabling learning objectives that support the TLOs.
 For this exercise we will only work with developing the content for one TLO.
 Once you have completed the process with one TLO, you will repeat it for each of your TLOs.

-To expand the content, you must determine what things the learner must be able to know or do to reach the terminal objective.
-In this step you will make a list of all of the knowledge/skills needed for a learner to achieve the TLO you have identified.
+To expand the content, you must determine what the learner must be able to know or do to reach the terminal learning objective.
+In this step, you will make a list of all of the knowledge/skills needed for a learner to achieve the TLO you have identified.
 Fill in the chart below with the appropriate information.